bimspot/bcf-toolkit/README.md

 A .NET library and a command line utility for converting `BCF` (Building Collaboration Format) files into `json` and vice versa.

-The tool converts `BCF` information across formats and versions.
+The tool converts `BCF` information across formats ~~and versions~~.

 ## Usage

 ### CLI

 The command line interface accepts three arguments:
- * the source file
+ * the source bcf file or json folder
- * the target file
+ * the target bcf file or json folder
  * (optional) the BCF version of the output, the default is 2.1

- * (the version of the source is inferred from the file)
+The json representation is one file for every Markup, while the BCF format is a zipped file as per the standard.

 ```
-$ ifc-converter /path/to/source.bcfzip /path/to/target.json 2.1
+$ ifc-converter /path/to/source.bcfzip /path/to/target/folder 2.1

+$ ifc-converter /path/to/json/folder /path/to/target/bcf.bcfzip 2.1
 ```

 ## Development